This post contains affiliate links. You can view my disclosure here.

 1. Regularly setting goals

-So many successful people, including one of my favorites, Dave Ramsey, say setting goals is one of the biggest things you can do to set yourself up for success.
+So many successful people, including one of my favorites for financial advice, Dave Ramsey, say setting goals is one of the biggest things you can do to set yourself up for success.
 It’s one of the main habits that separates successful people from unsuccessful people.

 One of the most important parts of setting successful goals is writing them down.
 Make a list of your long-term goals – everything that you want to accomplish, no matter how big or how small.
 Then break each one of them down into smaller, more manageable goals.
 Then turn them into weekly, monthly, and yearly goals.
 This will help you to achieve those long-term goals without feeling so overwhelmed.
 It will also lead to many more positive habits.